jaehughes/IDPDocs/docs/index.md

 ## Contact

 Should you have any questions or concerns during the project please in the first instance see a demonstrator who will be there at each lab session, the EIETL Technical Team, or email Dave Patterson (dip26) or Josie Hughes (jaeh2).

+This document can be found online at: https://jaehughes.github.io/IDPDocs/